 To qualify for the Bachelor of Arts, the Bachelor of Science, the Bachelor of Fine Arts, or the Bachelor of Music Degree a student must earn a minimum of 120 semester hours credit, or 62 semester hours for the Associate of Arts Degree, and must meet general and specific course requirements.
-Further, he must have earned at least an average of "C": a 2.00 grade-point average on all work attempted at the University of Tampa, including repeated courses.
+Further, he must have earned at least an average of "C", a 2.00 grade-point average on all work attempted at the University of Tampa, including repeated courses.
 A student must also have earned a 2.00 grade-point average in the courses specifically required and/or applying toward his major.
+General degree requirements for the Master's degree are shown under the appropriate sections of the Academic Programs chapter of this bulletin and in the chapter entitled Graduate Study.